andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

-5.Then click "Create" located at the bottom left-corner.
+5.Then click "Create" located at the bottom left corner.

 - Note: By creating a Resource group, it would be like creating a container that will hold all of your related resources in one centralized location.